Case Study

 How we were addressing it

 We also developed 24 wellness and connection workshops and weekly Zoom meditation sessions for newcomer women.
 The workshops included yoga, art, and other engaging practices such as cooking, crafts and journaling.
-We invited guest speakers so participants could gain skills in innovative ways to improve their wellbeing through daily practices.
+We invited guest speakers so participants could learn about different ways to improve their wellbeing through daily practices.
 All workshops included language learning components and were facilitated with a trauma informed approach.

 Outcomes